lundal/carp-vhdl/README.md

 #### How to flash
 1. source /path/to/ise/13.3/settings[32|64].sh
-2. make regenerate
-3. make flash
+2. make flash

 #### Requirements
 * SP605 Evaluation Kit
 * Xilinx ISE 13.3 or newer (older versions might work if PCIe ipcore is replaced)
 * USB driver from http://rmdir.de/~michael/xilinx/ if the one provided by Xilinx does not work
+* Basic development tools (Make, Git, Sed)

 #### Board setup
 * Everything should be set to factory default (as per ug526)